Many people believe that bed bugs can only infest a dirty, unkempt household…

 Do Bed Bugs Like a Certain Kind of Blood?

-Humans can have varying blood types.
+Humans can have varying blood types like the following:

 (A+ | A- | B+ | B- | O+ | O- | AB+ | AB-)